 Blogroll – Found on a blog, a list of hyperlinks to other blogs or websites.

-Comments – Typically, user-generated feedback on an online news article or blog post (usually appearing at the foot of the article).
+Comments – Typically, user-generated feedback on an online news article or blog/social media post (usually appearing at the foot of the article or post).

 Community Manager – An employee at an organization or company that works to build, grow and manage online communities and social media engagement around a brand or issue.

 Connection – In the context of a social network, a connection is a link between two users.
-This link can either be symmetrical or asymmetrical (see: Asymmetrical Connection and Symmetrical Connection).
 Depending on the social networking service, a connection can allow a user to view a connected user’s profile, view the user’s content, view the user’s other connections, etc. Each social network has it’s own unique terminology for connections (e.g. Facebook refers to them as friends, LinkedIn refers to them as connections and Twitter refers to them as followers).

 Content – Any kind of meaningful information (text, photos, videos, audio, etc.) on the Internet.